-The Master of Science in Nursing (MSN) program prepares graduates for specialty practice in executive nursing leadership or nursing education that uses a holistic and scholarly approach to advanced nursing practice.
-Graduate level nursing competencies pertinent to the practice specialty are attained throughout the program and culminate in development, implementation, and evaluation of an evidence-informed, rapid-cycle, quality improvement capstone project.
+The Master of Science in Nursing (MSN) program prepares graduates for specialty practice in nursing leadership or nursing education that uses a holistic and scholarly approach to advanced nursing practice.
+Graduate level nursing competencies pertinent to the practice specialty are attained throughout the program and culminate in development, implementation, and evaluation of a capstone project.
 All didactic course content is delivered in an asynchronous format.
 Most specialty courses include a clinical component that requires a program approved preceptor and practice site.